 While employee engagement has always been important, it’s taken on new meaning in 2021’s new normal.
 According to a pre-pandemic study by Dr. Nick Keca, on average, only 29% of employees are actively engaged, making them more productive and easier to retain.
-While the impact of COVID-19 on employee engagement is still being studied, companies can and should start looking for ways to boost the active engagement of their employees, particularly in the new work landscape.
+While the impact of COVID-19 on employee engagement is still being studied, companies can and should start looking for ways on how to engage their team to boost the active engagement of their employees, particularly in the new work landscape.

 Validate Your Employees